Equal Pay In NZ

 Manatū Taonga, the Ministry for Culture and Heritage

-Equal pay activists were instrumental in the setting up of the National Advisory Council on the Employment of Women (NACEW), which was a government organisation supported by the Department of Labour (the umbrella group for private-sector unions).
+Equal pay activists were instrumental in the setting up of the National Advisory Council on the Employment of Women (NACEW), which was a Government organisation supported by the Department of Labour (the umbrella group for private-sector unions).
 The women members included a school headmistress, a Department of Education representative, and members drawn from the Joint Committee of Women and Employment (JCWE) which had been formed in 1964 by the Federation of Business and Professional Women's Clubs, Federation of University Women, National Council of Women and the YWCA.
-The Council recommended that an independent commission of inquiry be set up by the government and that the terms of reference should focus on be how best to give effect to equal pay, rather than whether or not to introduce it.
-(Source: Te Ara)
+The Council recommended that an independent commission of inquiry be set up by the Government and that the terms of reference should focus on be how best to give effect to equal pay, rather than whether or not to introduce it.
+(Source: Megan Cook (22 March 2011) , Women’s labour organisations – Equal pay, mid-20th century, Te Ara – the Encyclopedia of New Zealand.)

 Manatū Taonga, the Ministry for Culture and Heritage

-The Government's commission of inquiry on equal pay led to the Equal Pay Act 1972 for the private sector.
+The Government's Commission of inquiry into Equal Pay led to the Equal Pay Act 1972 for the private sector.
 The outcome was that women workers in both the public and private sectors were entitled to the same rate as men doing the same job.
-This resulted in the gap between men and women’s hourly rate shrinking to 22% by 1985.
-(See Te Ara)
+This resulted in the gap between men and women’s hourly rate reducing to 20.8% by 1979.
+(See: Megan Cook (22 March 2011), Women’s labour organisations – Equal pay, mid-20th century, Te Ara – the Encyclopedia of New Zealand).

 Alexander Turnbull Library

 During the 1970s, women’s liberation movement groups were formed throughout NZ, including the Wellington and Auckland Women’s Liberation Fronts, Women for Equality, the Women’s Movement for Freedom, and the Working Women's Alliance.
 They campaigned for unions to pay their own women workers equally.
 Actions included lobbying politicians, holding public meetings, issuing press releases, and holding protest vigils at delays in delivering equal pay.
-Broadsheet, New Zealand's feminist magazine; was produced in Auckland from 1972 to 1997 by the Broadsheet Collective.
+Broadsheet, NZ's feminist magazine; was produced in Auckland from July 1972 to Winter 1997 by the Broadsheet Collective.
+(See: Wikipedia: Broadsheet (magazine))

 Groups formed in Wellington and Auckland, spreading to Dunedin, Christchurch and provincial centres